Kerri Linn, CTC, CTB.ccs, IPDTA-CDT

 Pawsitive Ways Dog Training in Guelph, ON is dedicated to helping you achieve the results you want.
 At PWDT, we understand how dogs learn and use that knowledge to teach you how to train your dog using positive, reward based methods.
 Our dog training techniques do not use physical punishment, fear, or intimidation.
 We teach our dogs the behaviours we want, which creates a stronger, more positive bond between you and your dog.
 Punishment teaches dogs to avoid negative consequences, leading to a fearful association towards you and creating owner-absent behaviour problems.

 Dogs exhibit normal dog behaviours, such as chewing, digging, and jumping up.
 We need to teach them, when and where they can engage in these behaviours or teach them an alternate behaviour which is more acceptable to us.
-If we don’t want our dog to jump on us when we come into the house, then we should teach it to sit or lie down instead.
+If we don’t want our dog to jump on us when we come into the house, then we should teach them to sit or lie down instead.
 We get the acceptable behaviour we want and the dog still gets what it wants, our attention!
 This is a win-win situation that can be easily done using positive reward based training.

 Wondering if positive, reward-based dog training will work for those aggressive or fearful dogs?
 You bet it does!
 In fact, our training methods get to the root of the problem to change how the dog feels about what is causing all that emotional upheaval.
 This is a much better solution than just trying to suppress the warning signs such as growling and snapping, and leaving the underlying aggression in place.
 As Ian Dunbar, veterinarian and dog behaviourist says, that would be "removing the ticker out of the time bomb!"
+Clinical psychologists don't punish people who are afraid or anxious about certain situations.
+They work to change how a person thinks and feels about the situation to create a positive association.
+We work with dogs to do the same.

 We use what motivates your dog to create the behaviour we want, which in most cases are treats or toys.
 We then show you how to gradually fade the use of treats and incorporate other real life rewards that your dog values.
 With this method you don't end up bribing your dog or always having to have treats on hand.